 - In a span of 15 days after the issuance of the Certificate of Registration, the single stockholder should appoint a corporate secretary, a treasurer, and other officers.
 The stockholder should then notify the SEC within five days of the appointment.

 Can I get help in starting my One Person Corporation in the Philippines?

 Yes, you may ask for assistance in forming a one person corporation here in the country.
 Triple i Consulting has knowledge and skills about Philippine incorporation, corporate compliance, visas, and more – with over 12 years experience.
 Triple i Consulting is the first ISO 9001:2008 company in the Philippines to offer business registration services to its clients.

 With a team of Philippine business strategy experts who can extend professional guidance for locals and foreign nationals looking to start their one person corporation in the Philippines, Triple i offers the following services and more:

 Triple i Consulting provides more than the following services:

-Start setting up a one person corporation by contacting us here, filling out the form below, calling us at +63 (02) 8540-9623, or emailing us at email@example.com to book an initial consultation with one of our business registration experts.
+Start setting up a One Person Corporation by contacting us here, filling out the form below, calling us at +63 (02) 8540-9623, or emailing us at firstname.lastname@example.org to book an initial consultation with one of our business registration experts.

 Contact Us For Assistance